expressots/expresso-site-doc/docs/overview/controller.md

 ### Parameter decorators

-Here's a list of all available parameter decorators in Expresso TS, along with their description and usage:
+Here's a list of all available parameter decorators in ExpressoTS, along with their description and usage:

 | Decorator                            | Description                                            | Usage
 | ------------------------------------ | ------------------------------------------------------ | -------------------------------------------------------- |